sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 Now, if you start creating a new listing, you’ll see a new tab label in the left side navigation.
-However, the label only shows the relevant marketplace text key, since we have not yet added the marketplace texts in Flex Console.
+However, the label only shows the relevant marketplace text key, since we have not yet added the marketplace texts in Sharetribe Console.

 ![New tab without label](./biketribe-wizard-microcopy-key.png)

-To fix this, add the following keys and values in your Flex Console > Build > Content > Marketplace texts editor or _src/translations/en.json_
+To fix this, add the following keys and values in your Console > Build > Content > Marketplace texts editor or _src/translations/en.json_ file:
-file:

 ```json
   "EditListingWizard.tabLabelExtraFeatures": "Extra features",